TrackerLounge/TrackingAndComptureVision/README.md

 Summary:
 I want to detect the edge of a track reliably.

-I took ~40 images of a track (my human footprint) and used free photogrametry software to convert these images into a wireframe mesh model of the track.
-Even on a high-end graphics card, this can take hours to complete.
+I took ~40 images of a track (my human footprint) and used free photogrametry software (e.g. Meshroom or regard3D) to convert these images into a wireframe mesh model of the track.
+Even on a high-end graphics card, this can take 40 minutes to 23 hours to complete and may produce garbage.

-Using Blender3D, I colored the track based on elevation and then attempted edge detection on these colorized images.
+Using Blender3D, I filled in model holes and colored the track based on elevation.
+Using GIMP, I attempted edge detection on these colorized images.

 This approach produced better results than raw images but is not fool-proof.
 It is critical to level the model before colorization.
+If the ground before the track was made, had a natural bulge, dip or grade, calculating the average ground-level elevation compared to the track can be easily thrown off.

 Original Track (foot print) with Pressure Release formation
 <img src='/files/trackTo3DScan.jpg' width=800>